microsoft/FluidFramework/build-tools/packages/build-cli/docs/typetestDetails.md

 _This documentation is accurate as of build-tools 0.45.0._

-The `typetests` `generate:typetests` commands are used to generate and manage type compatibility tests based on the individual package settings in package.json.
+The `typetests` and `generate:typetests` commands are used to generate and manage type compatibility tests based on the individual package settings in package.json.

 ## What are type compatibility tests?